SelfCareMap

 Ready for the real thing?
 Find a Recover venue near you →

 P.S.
-If you don’t have a bathtub, try a foot soak with 1/2 cup Epsom salt in a basin of warm water—still effective for calves, feet, and lower legs.
+If you don’t have a bathtub, do not give up on your recovery.
+Try a foot soak with 1/2 cup Epsom salt in a basin of warm water.
+This is still incredibly effective for soothing calves, feet, and lower legs after a long walk or run.
 Recovery doesn’t require perfection.
 Just presence.